UK ticketholder claims £46.2million share of EuroMillions jackpot

 The winning numbers were 03, 08, 18, 34 and 49 with Lucky Stars 03 and 07.

-Andy Carter, the National Lottery’s senior winners adviser, said: “There has been an amazing win for a UK EuroMillions player tonight, with one winner bagging themselves a share of the life-changing £138 million EuroMillions jackpot in tonight’s draw!
+Andy Carter, from the National Lottery, had said after the draw on Friday: “There has been an amazing win for a UK EuroMillions player tonight, with one winner bagging themselves a share of the life-changing £138 million EuroMillions jackpot in tonight’s draw!

 “Players are urged to check their tickets and to give us a call if they think they are one of tonight’s lucky winners.”

-EuroMillions, which necessitates seven of the right numbers to win, is a transnational draw game of the National Lottery organised alongside lotteries from the UK, France, Portugal, Ireland, Spain, Austria, Luxemburg and Switzerland.
+EuroMillions requires seven of the right numbers to win and brings together lotteries from the UK, France, Portugal, Ireland, Spain, Austria, Luxemburg and Switzerland.

 Tuesday’s EuroMillions jackpot is an estimated £14 million.

-Earlier in the week, it emerged a member of a garage lottery syndicate won £1 million on the EuroMillions had learned about his windfall on the day he retired.
+It comes after a member of a garage lottery syndicate which won £1 million on the EuroMillions learned about his windfall on the day he retired earlier in the week.

-The rest of the 11-strong syndicate plan to carry on working at GPG Montrose Garage in Montrose, Angus, and to keep running the syndicate.

-Robert Pert, 66, from Montrose, said: “This win couldn’t have come at a better time – on the day of my retirement.
+Robert Pert, 66, from Montrose in Angus in Scotland, said: “This win couldn’t have come at a better time – on the day of my retirement.

 “Definitely a reason for a very big and very special celebration.”